 You can do it either way.
 The only difference is two of the cylinder studs (upper centre ones) are shorter for the dual-port heads, and the inlet manifold and upper cylinder tinware are different.

-The 1600cc pistons and cylinders will fit straight into the case holes of a 1300cc beetle, but if you try to use the 1300cc heads the compression ratio will be too high -- about 8.8:1 and the valves are a little small -- so you also need a set of 1600cc single-port or dual-port heads (depending on which inlet manifold you have).
+The 1600cc pistons and cylinders will fit straight into the case holes of a 1300cc or 1500cc beetle, but if you try to use the 1300cc heads the compression ratio will be too high -- about 8.4:1, and you would need higher octane gasoline/petrol -- so ideally you also need a set of 1600cc single-port or dual-port heads (depending on which inlet manifold you have).
 With that, you have converted the engine to a 1600cc with normal 7.5:1 compression ratio, and horsepower will rise from about 44 to about 56hp for the 1600cc single-port or 58-60hp for the 1600cc dual-port.
-You can continue to use the 30 or 31 sized carburettor with the 1600cc engine, but you'll need to change the jets to suit the higher airflow.
+You can continue to use the 30 or 31 sized carburettor with the 1600cc engine, but you'll probably need to change the jets to suit the higher airflow.

-In any case as the result would be very high compression and replacing the heads with 1600cc heads (larger combustion chamber) is a better option.
+In any case as the result would be very high compression and replacing the heads with 1600cc heads (larger combustion chamber) is a better option, so you dont have to use high octane fuel.

-The smaller 30 series carburetors will sit on a dual-port manifold (on a 30/34 adaptor) but the larger 34 won't sit on the smaller single-port manifold, so the carby of choice is usually the 30 series, since it will work OK with 1200/1300/1500/1600cc engines (although it's at it's limits with the 1600cc engine).
-The 1600cc dual-port engine really needs the doghouse fan shroud, but you can get away with the older 1300/1500cc shroud with the 1600cc single-port engine (a few less horsepower).
+The smaller 30 series carburetors will sit on a dual-port manifold (on a 30/34 adaptor) but the larger 34 won't sit on the smaller single-port manifold, so with a single port engine, the carby of choice is usually the 30 or 31 series, since it will work OK with 1200/1300/1500/1600cc engines (although it's at it's limits with the 1600cc engine).
+The 1600cc dual-port engine really needs the doghouse fan shroud, but you can get away with the older 1300/1500cc shroud with the 1600cc single-port engine with its few less horsepower.

 It's amazing what a mix-n-match engine the VW has.